mariariveraaraya/Environmental_climate_change_Australia/README.md

 This repo contains source files for my PhD thesis titled, "Multi-proxy evidence for long environmental change in northern Australia's tropical savannas", at James Cook University.
 Further information can be accessed at https://research.jcu.edu.au/.
 DOI number is in progress.

 The thesis followed the FAIR data principles and metadata was created according to the National Centers for Environmental Information: https://www.ncei.noaa.gov/access/paleo-search/cvterms?termId=0.
+Refer to the Metada.xslm file in the main branch.

 The datasets are from biological and chemical indicators measured in a sediment core.
 I integrated the information from all different indicators using several statistical techniques, including hierarchical cluster, principal component analysis, regression, and time series analysis.
 I performed the data cleaning, wrangling, manipulation, analysis, and visualisation of a dataset with over 3,000 observations from more than 35 variables.